 e.g. If interest earned is Rs.15000,you will get deduction of Rs.10000 and remaining Rs.5000 shall be taxable income.

-The same has been illustrated below with the help of a simple example.
+The tax deduction under 80TTA has been illustrated below with the help of a simple example:

 Net salary of Rs.450000